Can I really become independently wealthy? (Yes, it’s possible!)

 When you work for someone else, you can only make as much as they’re willing to give you.
 But, if you’re your own boss, the sky is the limit.

 You could start small and let a side business supplement your regular income.
 This could greatly increase your progress toward independent wealth.
-As your business grows, you can make greater investments in it by adding more resources and even hired help.
+As your business income grows, you can make greater investments in it by adding more resources and even hired help.

 Both online and service businesses typically require low start-up costs, have minimal overhead, and offer high profit.
 Consider how you can meet someone’s needs with the experience you’ve already acquired.
-When you can effectively solve a problem that many people struggle with, then you have the opportunity to build a successful business.
+When you can effectively solve a problem that many people struggle with, then you have the opportunity to build a successful business income.